 If you add a new feature to your project, you run the risk of accidentally breaking your working code as you test the feature.
 This would cause unexpected issues for active users of your project, even if the only active user is you.

 When you collaborate with others, and everyone works on the main branch simultaneously, there could be a lot of confusion and conflicting changes.

 Some code/feature might not be interesting for everyone.
 There may need to be a way to allow new work to be done on a project whilst protecting work that has already been done.

-If you test a feature on a branch that does not work out, you can delete or abandon it (for example, Feature B in the diagram below) rather than spending time unpicking your changes if you were doing all your work on the master branch.
+If you test a feature on a branch that does not work out, you can delete or abandon it (for example, Feature B in the diagram below) rather than spending time unpicking your changes if you were doing all your work on the main branch.
 You can have as many branches off of branches as you desire (for example, Feature A-1).

 Using branches keeps working code safe, particularly in collaborations.
 Each contributor can have their own branch or branches which are only merged into the main project when they are ready.